Welcome to the official website

-The transfer to the new premises and the building of a splendid pavilion led the way for a remarkable resurgence of Lisnagarvey's success on the field.
-Under the guidance of Coach Terry Gregg and others, a formidable squad virtually dominated Irish hockey for several years, and achieved the unequalled (and probably unsurpassable) record of winning the Irish Senior Cup seven years in succession.
-When 'Garvey approached Terry Gregg in 1987 to take the position of Coach, the Club had not won the Irish Senior Cup for 17 years, despite reaching two Finals and two Semi-Finals.
-The next years witnessed a glorious chapter of success overall which few if any other Irish clubs will emulate.
-As well as seven consecutive Senior Cup victories, 'Garvey won four consecutive Senior League titles, seven Corken Cups, two European B Division trophies, sixth place in the A Division of the European Cup in Frankfurt, plus one Anderson Cup, one Kirk Cup, two All-Ireland League titles, and two All-Ireland Flood-lit Cups.
-As well, the Second XI won two Irish Junior Cups, two McCabe Cups, and four Junior League I titles.
+The transfer to the new premises at New Blaris and the building of a new pavilion led the way for a resurgence of Lisnagarvey’s success on the field.
+Under the guidance of Coach Terry Gregg, who was appointed in 1987 and others, the club virtually dominated Irish hockey for several years.
+When Terry Gregg arrived, the Club had not won the Irish Senior Cup for 17 years, despite reaching two Finals and two Semi-Finals.
+The club achieved the unequalled record of winning the Irish Senior Cup seven years in succession.
+In addition to the seven consecutive Irish Senior Cup victories, Lisnagarvey won four consecutive Senior League titles, seven Corken Cups, two European B Division trophies, sixth place in the A Division of the European Cup in Frankfurt, one Anderson Cup, one Kirk Cup, two All-Ireland League titles, and two All-Ireland Floodlit Cups.
+The Second XI also won two Irish Junior Cups, two McCabe Cups and four Junior League I titles.